GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

 ### Discoverability

-Drag-drop and copy-paste are system-level interactions when working on a desktop computer, with roots back to the first GUIs about 40 years ago.
-Think for example about how many times you have used these interactions for organizing files.
-On the web, this is not very common yet.
+Drag-drop and copy-paste are system-level interactions when working on a desktop computer, with roots back to the first GUIs more than 40 years ago.
+Think about how many times you have used these interactions for organizing files.
+This isn't yet very common on the web.

 You will need to educate users about this new interaction, and come up with UX patterns to make this recognizable, especially for people whose experience with computers so far has been confined to mobile devices.